-This fact sheet relates to candidates participating in local elections and by-elections, as well as agents and associated entities.
+This fact sheet relates to registered groups of candidates participating in local elections and by-elections, as well as the group's agent and associated entities.

 Failure to comply with the dedicated campaign bank account requirements is an offence under the Local Government Electoral Act 2011 that carries substantial penalties.
 It is also an integrity offence under the Local Government Act 2009.
-The ECQ has successfully prosecuted candidates for failing to comply with these requirements.
+All candidates in the group are responsible for ensuring compliance with these requirements.
+The ECQ has prosecuted candidates for failing to comply with these requirements.
 Refer to the end of this fact sheet for a case study.

-All candidates for a local government election must:
+All groups of candidates for a local government election must:

-- establish a dedicated campaign bank account with a financial institution - use the account to pay for all campaign expenses including electoral expenditure - use the account to receive all gifts and loans for the election.
+- establish a group dedicated campaign bank account with a financial institution - use the account to pay for all campaign expenses including electoral expenditure - use the account to receive all gifts and loans received by members of the group for the election.